pdf-raku/PDF-Tags-raku/docs/Tags/XPath.md

 PDF::Tags::XPath is an XPath like evaluator used to search for or to navigate between nodes.
 It is used to handle the `find` and `first` method available on all nodes and the `AT-KEY` method available on parent nodes (objects of type PDF::Tags, PDF::Tags::Element and PDF::Tags::Mark).

-It implements a subset of the XPath axes, functions and data-types and includes some extensions to accomodate specifics of the Tagged PDF format.
+It implements a subset of the XPath axes, functions and data-types and includes some extensions to accommodate specifics of the Tagged PDF format.

 Axes
 ----